Chimpanzee Tracking & Gorilla Trekking Safari Guide

-Chimpanzee tracking, on the other hand, focuses on finding chimpanzees in their natural habitat.
+Chimpanzee tracking focuses on finding chimpanzees in their natural habitat.
 Chimpanzees are very intelligent and live in large social groups.
 They are active and easy to hear because of their loud calls.

 Uganda is the best country for combining these two activities.
 Gorilla trekking is done in Bwindi Impenetrable National Park, while chimpanzee tracking is done in Kibale National Park.
 Planning this trip is easier when working with a trusted tour operator, who can handle permits, transport, and timing.